ya-kostik/Rubik/README.md

 ### Method after
 You can add `async` method `after` to your kubik, and after application will `up` all kubiks, it will call `after` methods if they exists.

+### Name of Kubik
+Every Kubik's instance should contain `name` field.
+When you add your kubik to application, it get `name`, and use it.
+If your kubik doesn't contain `name`, `kubik.constructor.name.toLowerCase()` will be used.